sxu2583/machine-learning/README.md

-# machine-learning
+# Machine Learning
 A repo to showcase practice of machine learning via python

-Its going to be pushed onto this repo in order to force me to keep working on it :smirk:
+Its going to be pushed onto this repo in order to create an amalgamation of different projects, practice alogrithms and etc

-I'll get back to it soon :alien:
+It'll become something bigger later on :alien:

-Learned via: Python Machine Learning e-book
+Learned via: Python Machine ~ By Sebastian Raschka